Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/DDRMC_2D_eye_scan/README.md

 <a target="_blank" rel="noopener noreferrer" href="images/cs_hw_variable_img.png"><img src="images/cs_hw_variable_img.png" alt="CS and HW Server Image" style="max-width:40%;"></a></p>

-## Setting the ChipScoPy Environment
+### Setting the ChipScoPy Environment

 Set the **CSPY_SRC** variable to the location where chipscopy was installed.

-## Running the Python code
+### Running the Python code

 All of the following steps in the tutorial provide details on how to properly configure the code to obtain the desired 2D eye.
 All of the necessary functions are provided in the sample code however they must be configured for your installation and file locations.

 After completing the edits, launch your ChipScoPy virtual environment and execute the code.

-## Setting the Programming Bitstream
+### Setting the Programming Bitstream

 Adjust the **PDI_FILE** path and PDI as necessary within the double quotation marks.

-## Selecting the Target
+### Selecting the Target

-Ensure that the proper ACAP device and Memory Controller are selected.
+Ensure that the proper Adaptive SoC device and Memory Controller are selected.

-If there is only 1 ACAP in the device debug chain, leave **ACAP_INDEX** as 0, otherwise adjust as appropriate.
+If there is only 1 Adaptive SoC in the device debug chain, leave **acap_INDEX** as 0, otherwise adjust as appropriate.

-All ACAP devices have at least two DDR Memory Controllers (DDRMC).
+All Adaptive SoC devices have at least two DDR Memory Controllers (DDRMC).
 2D eye scan targets one DDRMC at a time, so adjust the **DDR_INDEX** as appropriate.
 A report of the available/enabled DDRMCs will be displayed during the flow, so this can be used to doublecheck if the correct DDRMC is selected.

 If there is only 1 rank in the DDR memory interface, leave **RANK** as 0, otherwise adjust to the target rank for the 2D eye scan.
 Only one rank may be targeted at a time.

-## 2D Eye Scan Flow
+### 2D Eye Scan Flow

 The 2D eye is built up from multiple 'slices' of margin data.
 Each horizontal slice is the margin for a given Vref sample point.
-Calibration establishes these Vref sample points for the input buffers at the ACAP and at the DDR.
-Reads and writes are considered from the ACAP perspective so a read margin refers to obtaining a 2D eye by adjusting the Vref sample point at the ACAP.
+Calibration establishes these Vref sample points for the input buffers at the Adaptive SoC and at the DDR.
+Reads and writes are considered from the Adaptive SoC perspective so a read margin refers to obtaining a 2D eye by adjusting the Vref sample point at the acap.
 Conversely a write margin refers to adjusting the Vref sample point at the DDR.
 Margins are captured by iterating through Vref points and then combined to form the 2D eye.

 Therefore to properly capture a 2D eye, one must request either a read or write margin, and also the min and max values to use for the Vref.

 Select the desired margin by adjusting **MARGIN_MODE** to READ or WRITE.

-## Data Pattern
+### Data Pattern

 The data pattern used for margin detection will have an impact on the resulting eye.
 A simple data pattern will result in a wider eye compared to the complex pattern.
 The time for a scan using complex pattern is marginally more than simple.

 Set the desired **DATA_PATTERN** to SIMPLE or COMPLEX.

-## Selecting Vref
+### Selecting Vref

 The supported Vref sample point range is different for read and write margin.

-For read margin, the ACAP can support a selection anywhere from 0 to 100% of Vref (Vcco) with a granularity of 0.0976563 %
+For read margin, the Adaptive SoC can support a selection anywhere from 0 to 100% of Vref (Vcco) with a granularity of 0.0976563 %

 For write margin, the supported Vref range is defined by the DDR4 and LPDDR4 JEDEC specifications (JESD79-4A and JESD209-4A respectively).